Email:project.dept@pipe-engineering.com

 2 Advantages of Welded and Seamless (SMLS) Pipes

-In the Julius Nyerere Hydropower Project (JNHPP), welded steel pipes and seamless (SMLS) pipes within the 100MM-650MM diameter range each demonstrate unique advantages to meet the project’s varying operational conditions.
-Welded steel pipes, particularly those produced using submerged arc welding (SAW) and high-frequency induction (HFI) technologies, are ideal for large-diameter water conveyance pipelines and general pressure systems due to their superior cost-effectiveness and production efficiency.
-Their manufacturing process uses coiled steel plates as raw material, formed through continuous welding, which not only reduces raw material costs but also meets the project’s high demand for large-diameter pipelines.
-For example, LSAW (Longitudinal Submerged Arc Welding) pipes, rolled and welded from wide steel plates, offer high radial strength and stability, making them highly suitable for sections within JNHPP that withstand relatively high internal water pressure with moderate fluctuations, such as certain water diversion tunnels and drainage systems.
+Welded steel pipes, particularly those manufactured using Submerged Arc Welding (SAW) or High-Frequency Induction (HFI) technologies, are ideal for large-diameter water conveyance and general pressure systems due to their superior cost-effectiveness and production efficiency.
+Their fabrication from coiled steel plates through continuous welding reduces raw material costs and supports large-scale production.
+For instance, Longitudinal Submerged Arc Welded (LSAW) pipes, rolled and welded from wide steel plates, offer excellent radial strength and stability—making them well suited for sections subject to moderate pressure fluctuations, such as diversion tunnels and drainage systems.

 3 Advantages of Butt-Weld (BW) Fittings